BIX-Digital/directus-version-control-changelog/README.md

 1. run `npm run build`
 1. create a directory named `version-control-changelog` inside of your `<directus-root-folder>/extensions/hooks/` directory
 1. copy the generated `index.js` file from the `dist` directory
-1. paste the copied file into teh newly created directory
+1. paste the copied file into the newly created directory
 1. restart your Directus instance; monitor the log during startup

 If everything works you will see the following line in the log output: